 Taipei and Kaohsiung have great MRT metro systems, starting at 20NT$ (approx 70c) for a one-way ticket.

 If you're staying in Taiwan for less than 90 days then you don't need a tourist visa.
-If you plan on staying longer than 90 days you'll need a visa prior to traveling.
-Contact a travel expert to find out more.
+If you plan on staying longer than 90 days you'll need a visa prior to traveling. *Visa and entry requirements are subject to change at any time.
+Please always check the current status with your applicable embassy prior to travel.

 Taiwan is warm all year round, averaging at about 71°F, but the best time to visit would be between April and June or September and November if you'd like to avoid the high tourist season, humid weather and the possibility of typhoons which occur in the summer time.